shreyarora12/html-website-templates/README.md

 ![enter image description here](https://cdn-images-1.medium.com/max/1600/1*-4hGnCc58E-7E8YCEILNrQ.gif)

-As a developer-friendly app Slides is offering a piece of mind and less stress while creating your perfect website. **What makes it developer friendly?** First of all, you don´t have to build a website from scratch because all the important stuff you need are built-in for you.
+As a developer-friendly app 'Slides' is offering a piece of mind and less stress while creating your perfect website. **What makes it developer friendly?** First of all, you don´t have to build a website from scratch because all the important stuff you need are built-in for you.
 Built with HTML, CSS, and JS Slides include code that’s easy to understand and easy to change, no other frameworks are needed.

 **Create Websites With Fully Integrated Info**